 It wasn’t until last year (May 2019), when I began visiting many of the South Florida wetlands, that I had my second encounter with this curious stork, and what an encounter it was!
-I had read a lot about Wakodahatchee Wetlands, a man-made preserve constructed on 50 acres of previous wastewater, operated by the Palm Beach County Water Utilities Department.
+I had read a lot about Wakodahatchee Wetlands, an artificial preserve constructed on 50 acres of previous wastewater, operated by the Palm Beach County Water Utilities Department.
 People raved about the place, and its wildlife, so I checked it out.

 As soon as I entered the preserve, a majestic wood stork greeted me.
 It was standing in a branch in one of the many cypress trees that are part of those wetlands.
 But that was just a tiny taste of what was yet to come.
 I did not have to walk over 20 feet to discover hundreds of Wood Storks in almost every tree.
 Most of them paired in couples taking care of their hatchlings.
 It was an incredible and fascinating experience.

 After that photo safari, I began learning more about wading birds and the wood stork colonies in South Florida.
 It turns out that what I witnessed is part of a revival of this species in the region.

 The wood stork is an endangered species in Florida.
 Although it is nowhere near the historical population that foraged and nested in the Everglades and surrounding areas, it is making a slow comeback mirroring the efforts to restore the iconic River of Grass, as Marjory Stoneman Douglas used to call what is now Everglades National Park.